 Morning: General Fund and Benevolence

-Evening: Hull PR School
+Evening: Hull PR School and Domestic Missions

 Listen to the Reformed Witness Hour every Sunday on KLOH 1050 AM at 8:00 a.m. and KDCR 88.5 FM at 5:00 p.m.
-Today’s message is “The Pouring Out of the Holy Spirit” (Acts 4:1-4).
-Next week’s message will be “The Intercession of the Holy Spirit” (Romans 8:26-27).
+Today’s message is “Blessed Are the Meek” (Matthew 5:5).
+Next week’s message will be “Blessed Are They That Hunger and Thirst after Righteousness” (Matthew 5:6).

 FROM THE CONSISTORY OR COUNCIL